 ‘Mark Bradford.
 Cerberus’, 2 October – 21 December. hauserwirth.com

 Studio Voltaire’s art and design store is taking up temporary residence in Mayfair.
-Camille Henrot and Laure Provost are among the latest contributors to House of Voltaire’s ongoing series of artist’s blankets, while Linder has designed an exclusive capsule collection of tableware.
-Shoppers can also snap up bespoke homeware by Simone Rocha or special editions by the likes of Jeremy Deller, Martino Gamper and Wolfgang Tillmans (detail of his edition pictured above), with prices ranging from £1 to £60,000.
+Camille Henrot and Laure Provost are among the latest contributors to House of Voltaire’s ongoing series of artist’s blankets, while Linder has designed an exclusive capsule collection of tableware (pictured).
+Shoppers can also snap up bespoke homeware by Simone Rocha or special editions by the likes of Jeremy Deller, Martino Gamper and Wolfgang Tillmans, with prices ranging from £1 to £60,000.
 Eagled-eye patrons may also spot some familiar faces, as creative luminaries from the spheres of art, design, fashion and music will be guest shopkeeping throughout the store’s run at 31 Cork Street.
+Read more here.

 House of Voltaire, 26 September – 21 December. houseofvoltaire.org

 London will get a colourful dose of California cool as Ron Nagle’s funky ceramic creations go on show at The Perimeter, a private collection space in a Bloomsbury mews founded in 2018 by Alexander Petalas.
 ‘Midnight Stroll’ spans more than three decades of the artist’s oeuvre, including intricate sculptural pieces and works on paper that will be explored in dialogue with pieces from both Petalas and Nagle’s personal collections.
 Nagle’s mind-bending inspirations range from 1940s American restaurant ware to Hawaiian tombstones.

 ‘Midnight Stroll’, 20 September – 10 January 2020. theperimeter.co.uk